remigijusj/aoc-nim/README.md

-# aoc-2021
+# aoc-nim

-Advent of Code 2021
+Advent of Code in Nim

-Also some challenges from previous years.

 ## Running scripts

-For each day, you can run the script with current (v1.6.0) Nim compiler, for example: `nim c -r d01`.
+Code compiles with the current (v1.6.0) Nim compiler, for example: `nim c -r d01`.

+### Structure

+`bin/aoc` is a helper tool to download puzzles & inputs, prepare template.
+AoC session cookie is expected to be saved in the file `session.txt` (just the value).
+Puzzle parsing depends on the [html2md](https://github.com/suntong/html2md) tool.

-Sub-folders contain:
+Sub-folders for each year contain:
-- docs - description of challenges
+- `puzzles` - description of AoC puzzles
-- inputs - (my personal) input data
+- `inputs` - (my personal) input data
-- results - (my personal) solution answers
+- `answers` - (my personal) solution answers
+- solutions code